The Infinity Mirror Test for Graph Models: Experiments

+As we can see, most models behave quite well as measured by the edge ratio: ER, BTER, SBM, CL, and CNRG all have an edge ratio close to $1$, which is expected from the way these models are defined.
+Since ER is a random graph model whose connection parameter is learned from the input, the expected edge count for any graph generated by that model should be the same as the input's edge count.
+Similar reasoning extends to BTER and SBM; since their probabilities are learned from the input, the number of expected edges in any generated graph should be similar to the original.
+Further, since CL attempts to replicate the input graph's degree distribution, any generated graph should have nearly the same number of edges as the original.

+The prominent deviants in Fig.~\ref{fig:degree} are BUGGE, KRON, and the graph neural network models.
+On three of the five datasets, BUGGE generates graphs markedly sparser than the original.
+This is likely a consequence of the nature of the Kemp-Tenenbaum grammars that BUGGE learns not being well-suited to capturing global information regarding the raw edge count of the graph.
+The grammars learned by BUGGE are also unable to capture the fine structure of the already-sparse Clique-Ring dataset, leading to a slight increase in the edge count.
+As expected from the analysis in Fig~\ref{fig:kronexample}, KRON exhibits an exponential increase in the number of edges across all datasets as the model is successively refitted on its outputs.
+This is shown clearly by the linear color gradient in Fig~\ref{fig:degree}, since the colors for this particular heatmap are scaled logarithmically.

+The two graph autoencoders -- GAE and LAE -- remarkably increase the edge counts of their generated graphs from as early as the first iteration of the Infinity Mirror test.
+We can see across all five datasets that GAE and LAE compare only to the most mature iterations of KRON.
+This immediate and sustained increase in density is unique to the two autoencoders and foreshadows their characteristic behavior on the other graph similarity metrics.
+Finally, we can observe a relatively modest increase in edge count by GRNN on Flights, the smallest of the real-world datasets, contrasted by a drastic decrease in edge count after the first iteration on Clique-Ring.
+Since GRNN seems to behave comparably well on Eucore, it may be too early for any conclusory remarks regarding GRNN.

-In addition to the degree distribution, the bottom row in Fig.~\ref{fig:degree} show the results of the JS Distance of the PageRank distributions of $G_0$ and $G_i$.
-The PageRank algorithm assigns a weight to each node PR$(v)$ signifying the probability of a random walker over the graph's edges landing on that node.
-A node's PageRank score is highly correlated to its (in-) degree, but contains additional information about the graph's topology.
-However, unlike degree distribution, the PageRank is a real-numbered value, so the JS divergence cannot be directly calculated.
-In our analysis we create $100$ equal length bins from $0$ to $\underset{v \in \{V_0\cup V_i\}}{\max}(\textrm{PR}(v))$ and compute the JS divergence on these two PageRank distributions.
-As expected, the performance of each model using the PageRank distribution is similar to the degree distribution.
+The second heatmap in Fig.~\ref{fig:degree} displays the Jensen-Shannon divergence of the models' PageRank distributions between $G_i$ and $G_0$.
+The PageRank algorithm assigns a weight to each node PR$(v)$, signifying a random walker's probability over the graph's edges landing on that node.
+A node's PageRank score is highly correlated to its degree but contains additional information about the graph's topology.
+However, since PageRank scores may not necessarily be integers, the JS divergence cannot be computed directly.
+In our analysis we create $100$ equal-length bins from $0$ to $\underset{v \in \{V_0\cup V_i\}}{\max}\textrm{PR}(v)$ and compute the JS divergence on these binned PageRank distributions.

-In summary, the degree and PageRank distributions uncover known biases in the Kronecker and Chung-Lu graph generators.
-Specifically, that degree distributions of the Kronecker graph model oscillate and have a heavy tail, and that the Chung-Lu graph model works well on real-world networks that have (approximately) a power-law degree sequence, but do not accurately model non-scale-free synthetic graphs.